techidaily/site/source/_posts/1-exploring-the-world-of-p2e-understanding-play-to-earn-nft-and-cryptocurrency-gaming.md

 ![Axie Infinity Breeding Screen](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2022/04/axie-infinity-breeding.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9sk53d1bBhY?si=yaTeDogLb3D4dYu1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  However, what makes _Axie Infinity_ interesting is that you're not only spending money, you're also making it.
 If you breed a rare axie, you can put it up for sale on the marketplace, for example, and you can also sell your surplus resources.
 Where in F2P games the money all flows one way---to the developer---P2E games see some flow back, too.
 Some people even [make a living](https://www.coingecko.com/buzz/how-gamers-are-making-a-living-a-case-study-on-axie-infinity) off playing the game.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  The P2E Business Model